Lake Placid Curling Club Rules for League Play

 - A legal team shall consist of three players.

-- A team missing more than one of its original members shall forfeit.
+- A team missing more than two of its original members shall forfeit.

 - Team members arriving after the first stone of an end is released may not enter the game until the start of the next end.